 Burns

-Appliances, electronics, and cars can have faulty wiring, which leads to fires.
-The leads can cause serious burns that are excruciating in pain and risk infection, disfigurement, and other medical complications.
+Appliances, electronics, and cars can have faulty wiring, which leads to burns or fires, causing serious burns that are excruciating in pain and risk infection, disfigurement, and other medical complications.

 As a result, burns caused by a faulty car part, stove, or electronic often leave scars that last years, if not forever.